cdelker/schemdraw/docs/usage/placement.rst

 - **lw** (float): default line width
 - **ls** (stirng): default line style (matplotlib style name)

-The Drawing color, lw, and ls parameters apply to all elements, unless overriden in argumetns to :py:func:`SchemDraw.Drawing.add`.
+The Drawing color, lw, and ls parameters apply to all elements, unless overriden in argumetns to :py:func:`schemdraw.Drawing.add`.
 When adding an element, it's indivudal options are:

 - **color** (string): matplotlib color name for the element